Emmanuel Navon: Arab-Israeli Conflict

 Navon describes the Israeli-Palestinian conflict as "Catch 22" situation.
 He thinks that the preservation of Israel's Jewish and democratic character requires territorial changes but does not believe that an agreement can be reached with the Palestinians.
 He also dismisses unilateral territorial withdrawals (such as the 2005 Gaza disengagement) as too risky.
-Navon claims that the two-state solution "keeps working in theory and failing in practice."
+Navon claims that the two-state solution "keeps working in theory and failing in practice".
 Navon is of the opinion that Israeli settlements are not illegal, that the Palestinians' claim for a "right of return" to Israel is groundless in international law and incompatible with a two-state solution, and that only Israel has guaranteed religious freedoms and protected the holy sites of the three Abrahamic religions in Jerusalem.

 In November 2005, Navon rebuked Israel's "New Historians."
 In April 2010, he criticized the JCall initiative for overlooking the responsibility of the Palestinian leadership in the deadlock of the Israeli–Palestinian peace process.
 In October 2016, Navon responded to Hagai El-Ad's call for Security Council action against Israel's presence in the West Bank.
 In 2020, Navon expressed his support for the Trump peace plan and for the extension of Israeli sovereignty to parts of the Israeli-occupied West Bank.
 Navon rejects the claim that partial Israeli annexations beyond the "green line" are incompatible with international law and with a two-state solution.

+Following the 2023 Hamas-led attack on Israel, Navon declared that "Israel must, and will, teach its enemies a lesson which they, and the world, will never forget."
+During a debate on the Gaza war with Diana Buttu and Daniel Levy, moderated by Mehdi Hasan for Al-Jazeera's "Head-to-Head" program, Navon declared that "Israel is the only place in the Middle East where Arabs are free," that "Zionism is a national liberation movement that freed its land from Arab-Muslim colonialism," and that "Palestine is a British colonial invention."